odrodrig/odrspiceworks-example/docs/GettingStarted.md

    </head>
 ```

-2. **Request service:** Services give you access to the data inside Spiceworks.
-You can find details of the services available here: [Help Desk][Help Desk Services List] and [Inventory][Inventory Services List].
+2) **Request service:** Services give you access to the data inside Spiceworks.
+You can find details of the services available here: [Help Desk](https://github.com/spiceworks/spiceworks-js-sdk/blob/master/docs/apis/helpdesk.md) and Inventory (Coming Soon).
 Here's what we're using in our example:

 ``` javascript
    <script type="text/javascript">